• Saudi Arabia first Impressions

 When standing on the edge of the street waiting to cross the cars stop!
 Just so!
 No pedestrian crossing, no traffic light, they just stop!
 No idea why!
 I am baffled!
 This is amazing!

 21.2.20 I have to make am amendment to that last observation: that must have been a coincidental that the cars stopped just so.
-This wasn't repeated.
+This didn't happen again.